The Bureau shall consist of twenty-six (26) voting members and members without vote as follows:

 Sam Ramsamy was born on January 27, 1938, in Durban, South Africa.
 Besides his teaching diplomas, he also holds a diploma of the Carnegie College of Physical Education, Leeds and is an Honorary Doctorates from the Universities of Leeds Metropolitan, Surrey and Toronto.

-Dunn is a Board Member of the Oceania Swimming Association (OSA) and Board Member of Swimming Australia.
+Dunn is the President of the Oceania Swimming Association (OSA) and Board Member of Swimming Australia.